mre/mre.github.io.v2/blog/2017-image-previews.md

 WebP is the smallest, but it's [not supported by all browsers](http://caniuse.com/#feat=webp).
 Gif was second, but when resizing the image and applying the blur filter, I was not happy with the result.
-In the end I, settled for PNG, which provided a nice tradeoff between size and quality.
+In the end, I settled for PNG, which provided an excellent tradeoff between size and quality.
 I optimized the images even further using [oxipng](https://github.com/shssoichiro/oxipng), which supports zopfli compression.
 With that, I end up with thumbnails of around 300-400 bytes in size.